Keschler/cr-bot/README.md

 4. It builds a structured `GameState`.
 5. It updates trackers for own actions, enemy cards, enemy elixir, and match state.

+The hand HUD detector can distinguish an active evolution from its base card and emits names such as `evo-cannon`.
+Battlefield YOLO support is more limited: only evolution classes present in the KataCR training set can be detected, and enemy evolution units are currently normalized to their base card by the card-play tracker.

 Own action extraction is based on the card hand changing first, then confirming the deploy location from the best available in-game cue:

 - Normal troops and buildings use deploy-clock detections when available.